measurement-kit/mkbuild/README.md

 go get -v github.com/bassosimone/mkbuild
 ```

-## Autogenerating CMakeLists.txt
+## (Re)generating build and test scripts.

-Create a YAML file named `MKBuild.yaml` in the toplevel directory of your
+Create (or update) a YAML file named `MKBuild.yaml` in the toplevel
-project and write inside it something similar to:
+directory of your project.
+This file should look like this:

 ```YAML
 name: mkcurl